MaxManausa/Metaverse-Max-RayNeo-X3-Pro-Set-Up/README.md

 Follow the instructions from: https://leiniao-ibg.feishu.cn/wiki/IwTRwecN0ikZcjkHAhicN5lWn0g Or you can follow these directions made by me that speed things up I think: https://docs.google.com/presentation/d/1Mo0I4mmjyizU5rbNn7AJm8B9EInUDz-W/edit?slide=id.p1#slide=id.p1

-💡 Usage at MIT Reality Hack
+💡 Usage at MIT Reality Hack and for general development

 This project is intended to be a "plug-and-play" resource.
 You are encouraged to: